UPPMAX/uppmax_intro_day_1/docs/sessions/naiss.md

 - What academic level (BSc, MSc, PhD student, etc.) do you need to have to be eligible?
-- How many CPU core hours per month would you get for Rackham?
+- How many CPU core hours per month would you get for Pelle?

 Cancel this application.